DGrothe-PhD/WordCheckerJava/README.md

 ## Browser support
 Basically, the results.html file can be opened with any later browser, e.g. Firefox and Microsoft Edge.
 As clickable `<details>` tags are used, Internet Explorer is not fully supported.
 The html source code itself is kept readable so that compatibility issues are minimized.
-This way, quick review of an entry by (Linux only) `less results.html | grep <word>` or any suitable editor tool works as well.
+This way, quick review of an entry by command line (Linux only) `less results.html | grep <word>` or (Windows command line) `type results.html | findstr "1"` or any suitable editor tool works as well.

 # Requirements
 To compile, a JDK is required, it will run on a JRE 8 or later.